Organizations, Dr. Nikka Lemons

 One vision.

-Consulting, technology, and policy research, each component distinct, each reinforcing the others.
-This is what integrated transformation looks like when it is built not for a grant cycle, but for lasting structural change.
+Consulting, technology and policy research.
+Three organizations, each distinct, each sharpening the others.
+This is integrated transformation, built to outlast a grant cycle and hold up as lasting structural change.

 Each organization plays